MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExecutionInfo.md

 ### Returns:
 |Type|Description|
 |-|-
-int|The remaining number of AdWords entities the script is allowed to create in this execution.
+int|The remaining number of entities the script is allowed to create in this execution.
 &nbsp;|&nbsp;
 ## <a name="getremaininggetquota"></a>getRemainingGetQuota
 Returns the remaining number of Bing Ads entities this script is allowed to retrieve during its current runtime.